usmanwardag/research_buddy/README.md

  - Select your directory where you have cloned the repo
  - You should be able to see our extension loaded in your Google Chrome!

+## How to Contribute?

+ We would be happy to receive contributions!
+If you'd like to, please go through our [CONTRIBUTING.md](https://github.com/usmanwardag/research_buddy/blob/main/CONTRIBUTING.md)